Supporting Wildlife in Our Own Gardens

 Putting out water and food such as kitchen scraps, peanuts, sunflower hearts, seeds and seed-heads, fat balls and berries throughout the year will attract and feed a wide range of birds in your garden.

 Single bird feeders hung around the garden are better than one multiple feeder as it means that shyer species do not need to compete with more aggressive birds for food.

 A pile of dead wood or leaves and twigs in a secluded and shady corner of the garden provides a perfect habitat for numerous insects, including beetles which are dependent on wood, that in turn attract birds and mammals.

 Frog coming up for air in the garden pond of Melanie Thorne who kindly provided this and the other pictures of a frog and bee on this page.

-More ideas about things we can do in our gardens can be found on many other websites including the following.
+More things we can do in our gardens to support and care for wildlife can be found on the following websites.